 And though many teens pine for a large social circle of friends, research has shown that the happiest teens are the ones who have a couple of friends—or even just one close friend—that they feel they can trust, says Cordiano.

 One of the reasons the topic of friendships is so particularly sensitive for parents is because they haven’t totally gotten over their own friendship scars.
-“I think for moms and dads, almost none of us emerge unscathed from social interactions as teenagers—and we might still be dealing with friend issues now,” Jordan says.
+“I think for moms and dads, almost none of us emerge unscathed from social interactions as teenagers.
+And we might still be dealing with friendship issues now,” Jordan says.

 And without even being aware, parents might be transferring their own feelings of anger and rejection onto their child’s situation.
 It’s something to look out for, Jordan advises.